dentarg/auth0-blog/_posts/2017-05-12-horizontal-scaling-jsf-applications-with-spring-session.markdown

 To see Spring Session in action, we are going to run two dockerized instances of a specific JSF application—i.e. we are going to use [Docker](https://www.docker.com/) to host our application instances.
 Each dockerized instance will run on a different port: instance *number one* will run on port `8081`; and instance *number two* will run on port `8082`.

 The JSF application in this repository is not configured with Spring Session.
 After building the application and running it on Docker, we are going to make the adjustments needed to tie these two instances together with Spring Session.
-To seamlessly integrate these instances, making them look as a single application, we are going to use a dockerized NGINX instance configured as a load balancer.
+To seamlessly integrate these instances, making them look like a single application, we are going to use a dockerized NGINX instance configured as a load balancer.

 To summarize, we are going to: